longrio94/longrio94.github.io/_posts/2024-06-06-Variable_Selection.md

 The most common validation performance metric in credit risk models is AUC (Area Under the Receiver Operating Characteristic curve), so this variable selection step can also be called AUC-based selection.
 It selects the set of variables that directly optimize the AUC-ROC curve.
 Moreover, it can be extended to use other metrics besides the AUC-ROC curve.
 Additionally, different estimators (I personally have tried Ranger-a quick Random Forest) other than the original logistic regression can be used in this technique's procedure.

-*BART using Random Forest with 'hmeq' dataset:*
+*BART using Ranger with 'hmeq' dataset:*
 ![BART using Random Forest](/images/BART_RandomForest.jpeg){: .align-right width="900px"}